Diverse Demonstrations Improve In-context Compositional Generalization: Diverse Demonstrations Selection

 We sort the LSs based on their size (number of nodes) in descending order (line \ref{alg-line:sort}).
 By first selecting training examples with programs that contain \emph{larger} LSs from $\mathcal{S}_{\tilde{y}_{ \text{test}}}$, we are more likely to include training examples similar to the test utterance, which should improve few-shot performance.
 Then, we iterate over all LSs, and for each local structure $s$ we \emph{retrieve} the most similar training example that contains $s$ (line \ref{alg-line:retrieve}), and add it to $\mathcal{D}$ (line \ref{alg-line:add}).
 We then update the pool of LSs such that it will include only LSs that are not yet covered (line \ref{alg-line:remove-ls}).
 To further encourage diversity, we remove from our example pool all examples that share the same template (program after anonymization) as the chosen examples (line \ref{alg-line:remove-anon}).
 We keep choosing examples until reaching the desired amount of demonstrations, which might result in choosing more than one example for each local structure (lines \ref{alg-line:while}-\ref{alg-line:reinit}).

 We assume (line \ref{alg-line:retrieve}) access to a retriever that takes as input an utterance and returns similar training examples, from which we filter only examples that contain the desired structure.
-A variety of retrievers can be used, such as BM25 \cite{Robertson2009ThePR} or SBERT \citep{reimers-2019-sentence-bert}.
-In \S\ref{sec:experiments} we experiment with and compare different retrievers.
+A variety of retrievers can be used, such as BM25 \cite{Robertson2009ThePR} or SBERT \citep{reimers-gurevych-2019-sentence}.

+We observe that in our setup, the running time of Cover-LS is negligible compared to the decoding time of the LMs.

 \tightparagraph{Utterance coverage} We propose a simpler variant that does not require predicting a set of local structures with an auxiliary model.
 This variant, termed \textbf{Cover-Utt}, uses the same coverage-oriented algorithm, but covers \emph{words} in the input utterance, rather than predicted local structures.
 This is beneficial when the quality of the auxiliary model, and consequently predicted LSs, is low.